wp-graphql/wp-graphql/README.md

 For example:

-`bin/install-wp-tests.sh wpgraphql_tests root password 127.0.0.1 latest`
+`bin/install-wp-tests.sh wpgraphql_test root password 127.0.0.1 latest`

 DEBUGGING: If you have run this command before in another branch you may already have a local copy of WordPress downloaded in your `/private/tmp` directory.
 If this is the case, please remove it and then run the install script again.
 Without removing this you may receive an error when running phpunit.